projekt-wolkenschloss/wolkenschloss/README.md

 Read more about our [goals](docs/goals.md).

+## Project Status and Reality Check

+The project is currently in an infant stage.
+We are still working on the initial architecture and design, and we have not yet released a stable version.
+Though our vision is grand, we are starting small with the most important feature: backups.

+Also, the project is currently only a hobby of the maintainers.
+With we, I mean myself, Max, currently.
+I am using the genereal "we" to refer to the project as a whole and to be inclusive of future contributors.

 ## Contributing

 We welcome contributions from the community!
 Whether you're a developer, designer, or just passionate about self-hosting, there are many ways to get involved: